BranislavLazic/bell/README.md

 #### Conditional expressions

-If expression contains three parts, and it must contain them every time.
+If expression contains three parts.
-Else part is mandatory.

 - Condition - any expression which evaluates to BOOLEAN type.
   Expressions which evaluate to any other type will result in an error.
 - Then expression - when the condition is true (4 in the following example)
-- Else expression - when the condition is false (3 in the following example)
+- Optional, else expression - when the condition is false (3 in the following example)

 `(if (> 4 3) 4 3)`